 To further elaborate, the current research tests the proposed genetic hypothesis both using actual genetic diversity in a limited sample of 21 countries, spanned by the 53 ethnic groups in the HGDP-CEPH data set, and using genetic diversity predicted by migratory distance from East Africa in an extended sample of 145 countries.
-In the 21-country sample, genetic diversity and migratory distance are aggregated up to the country level by averaging across the set of ethnic groups located within a given country.22 For the extended sample, however, the distance calculation methodology of Ramachandran et al. (2005) is adopted to first construct migratory distance from East Africa for each country, using Addis Ababa as the origin and the country's modern capital city as the destination along with the aforementioned waypoints for restricting the migration route to landmasses as much as possible.23 This constructed distance variable is then applied to obtain a predicted value of genetic diversity for each country based on the coefficient on migratory distance in Ramachandran et al.'s (2005) regression across the 53 HGDP-CEPH ethnic groups.
-Hence, it is this predicted genetic diversity at the country level that is employed as the explanatory variable of interest in the main empirical analyses conducted by the present study.24
+In the 21-country sample, genetic diversity and migratory distance are aggregated up to the country level by averaging across the set of ethnic groups located within a given country.21 For the extended sample, however, the distance calculation methodology of Ramachandran et al. (2005) is adopted to first construct migratory distance from East Africa for each country, using Addis Ababa as the origin and the country's modern capital city as the destination along with the aforementioned waypoints for restricting the migration route to landmasses as much as possible.22 This constructed distance variable is then applied to obtain a predicted value of genetic diversity for each country based on the coefficient on migratory distance in Ramachandran et al.'s (2005) regression across the 53 HGDP-CEPH ethnic groups.
+Hence, it is this predicted genetic diversity at the country level that is employed as the explanatory variable of interest by the current analysis.23 obscured the genetic legacy of a serial-founder effect in these groups.